-The breaches could put more pressure on the information distribution business, which was founded decades ago and depends on clients trusting the distributors with sensitive information.
-In recent years, prominent U.S. companies including Google, Microsoft, Wal-Mart Stores and Tesla have started to release important information on their own websites or social media platforms, reducing their dependence on the business wires.
+The breaches could put more pressure on the business, which was founded decades ago before the ubiquity of the Internet and which depend on clients trusting them with sensitive information.
+In recent years, major U.S. companies including Google, Microsoft, Wal-Mart and Tesla have started to publish important information on their own websites or social media platforms, reducing their dependence on the wires.

-The three distribution companies all released statements touting their cooperation with authorities and their security measures.
+The three companies all released statements touting their cooperation with authorities and their security measures.

 Business Wire, a unit of Warren Buffett’s Berkshire Hathaway Inc, said it hired a security firm to test its systems.

 “Despite extreme vigilance and commitment, recent events illustrate that no one is immune to the highly sophisticated illegal cyber-intrusions that are plaguing every aspect of our society,” it said in a statement.